 Nature reserve De Deelen is a typical peat area where our ancestors have extracted peat and created agricultural land.
 You can walk through the area and find traces of the hard work of our ancestors.
 During the early Middle Ages, the area of De Deelen was incredibly busy.
 Nowadays, this nature reserve is a protected wetland.

-As the area, if a wetland it is not accessible for disabled, there are many bridges that one needs to cross and oftentimes the paths are wet.
+As the area is a wetland it is not accessible for disabled, there are many bridges that one needs to cross and oftentimes the paths are wet.

 You can get to De Deelen by bike or car from Aldeboarn.
 Keep this address in mind as your destination.
 Hooivaartsweg 4, 8459 ET Luinjeberd.
 This will bring you straight to the area.
 Once you have arrived at De Deelen you can take a walk of 1,5 or 3,5 km.